JingYuanW/github-tutorial/README.md

 ---
 ## Git vs. GitHub

-Git is a program that allows you to store history about of what you did
+Git is a program that allows you to store history about of what you did.

-Github is a website that you can upload your work and update it, and working with other people
+Github is a website that you can upload your work and update it, and working with other people.

 ---
 ## Initial Setup